 Gamers with an addiction stay up late or wake up during the night to play.
 With no time to prepare fresh, wholesome meals, they may resort to junk food and toxic energy drinks.
 Some might neglect showering and personal hygiene or develop physical ailments such as carpal tunnel, back pain, headaches, and dry eyes.
 If you neglect your body to play video games, I encourage you to seek help immediately so that you can start taking proper care of yourself again.

 Do any of these signs raise suspicions about yourself?
-If so, I encourage you to seek help.
+If so, I encourage you to seek help for your video game addiction.
 You can try going cold turkey, but beware of emotional withdrawal symptoms, especially if you relied on games to cope with other issues.
-Often, any addiction has an underlying network of pain, anxiety and trauma; the excessive gaming becomes an escape.
+Often, any addiction has an underlying network of pain, anxiety, and trauma; the excessive gaming becomes an escape.
 This cycle can be broken.
-Rehab may be an viable option, where a professional therapist and a support group can help you work through it and find a healthy balance.
+Rehab may be a viable option, where a professional therapist and a support group can help you work through it and find a healthy balance.
+The addiction treatment services at Morningside Recovery can provide this guidance for you.
+Reach out to us at 855-631-2135 to find out more about our rehab programs.